jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

 }
 ```

-In contrast to the kernel pages, the `MEM_FLAGS_OVERWRITE` address region is broken up into eight page blocks.
+In contrast to the kernel pages, the `MEM_FLAGS_OVERWRITE` address region is broken up into eight-page blocks.
 The first page in each block represents the entire block, and is the only valid page.
 It is marked as unallocated but valid.
 Each of the eight page blocks in the region is also added to the freelist of order three.

 ```C
 static void alloc_unused_baby_boot_pages(struct address_region *addrreg,